Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Prerequisite: Graduate standing

-This course utilizes and eclectic approach to the study of causes and diagnoses of childhood psychopathology.
-The experimental investigation of abnormal behavior will be emphasized.
+Utilizes an eclectic approach to the study of causes and diagnoses of childhood psychopathology.
+Definitions, concepts and theories of childhood psychopathology are covered.
+Emphasis will be on the current Diagnostic and Statistical Manual (DSM).

 Detailed Description of Content of Course